Saturday, May 16, 2015 · 3 pm – 11 pm

 - Dress warmly!
 Evening temperatures can be chilly.
 Check the forecast for The Plains, VA before you start out to get an idea of what the weather will be like.
 Bringing a few layers to add as the night goes on is a great strategy.

-- Bring along water to keep hydrated and plan on staying until 11 pm or as long as the weather allows.
+- Bring along water to keep hydrated.
 This is good practice no matter what the weather is like, but especially on hot Virginia days.

 - If you bring a flashlight, cover it in red cellophane – the darker the better.
 Astronomers use red lights because of a phenomenon called “dark adaptation” – your eyes slowly increase in sensitivity to light in dark environments, but very quickly lose it when exposed to white light.
 Red lights (specifically those above a certain wavelength) don’t cause this, and thus we can use them to illuminate our path or charts.